Breast milk - Milk

 This type of dip in supply is temporary and will bounce back as you cycle through the month.
 Some moms turn to calcium-magnesium supplements to help prevent the decrease, so check in with your doctor about this option.

-If you’re dealing with a milk supply issue, or you’re just feeling uncertain, connect with a breastfeeding expert who can work with you to figure out what’s going on.
-The Lactation Network is here to provide support and expert advice with the goal of helping moms and babies have a successful breastfeeding relationship.
-Get in touch with our team to set up a personalized consultation!
+If you’re dealing with a milk supply issue, or you’re just feeling uncertain, request a consultation to receive insurance-covered care from an International Board Certified Lactation Consultant who can work with you to figure out what’s going on.
+The Lactation Network is here to provide support and expert advice with the goal of helping parents and babies have a successful breastfeeding relationship.